FMS FCX18S 1/18 GMC Sierra S RTR Brushless — Full Review

 For pure rock crawling, you'll run low range almost exclusively.
 But the high-speed mode makes the Sierra S usable as a trail rig, not just a static obstacle-crawler.

 Both axles are portal-design with metal-gear wheel-end reduction.
-Portals raise the differential centerline above the axle shaft centerline, which directly increases the differential's ground clearance.
+Portals raise the differential centreline above the axle shaft centreline, which directly increases the differential's ground clearance.
 In practical crawling terms, this means the diff housing is less likely to contact rocks and obstacles that would otherwise stop a straight-axle design cold.

 The metal gears inside those portals are critical for durability.
 Plastic portal gears strip under load; metal gears don't.
 FMS specifying metal gears here is the right call.